schibsted/spid-tech-docs/resources/endpoints/me-get.md

 A session is only created when the user logs in through the web – not through the native/Facebook login for mobile apps.
 Use the `/user/{id/userId}` endpoint for those cases.

+:success-description

+The **User** object for the currently logged in user is returned.